The TOP 20 Paint Colors to Update Wood Stains

 How to Mix and Match Wood Stains & Finishes

-If Kilim Beige is closer, but you need a color with slightly different undertones or depth, check out similar colors like Sherwin Williams Natural Linen and Benjamin Moore Muslin.
+So, if Kilim Beige is close, but you need a color with slightly different undertones or depth (or that’s a bit more modern looking), check out Sherwin Williams Natural Linen and Benjamin Moore Muslin.

 WOOD STAINS THAT DO & DON’T LOOK GOOD WITH KILIM BEIGE